satheshkumarduplers/Laravel-docker-setup/README.md

 check if docker is installed in your system

+run docker-compose up -d server-service

 run docker-compose run --rm composer-service install

-run docker-compose up -d server-service
+create a file named .env inside the source-code folder and copy the contents of the .env.example file

 run docker-compose run --rm artisan-service key:generate